Hans Schuberth

-Hans Schuberth (April 5, 1897 in Schwabach – September 2, 1976 in Munich) was a German politician who from 1949 to 1953 was the first Federal Minister for Post and Telecommunications in Konrad Adenauer's first cabinet.
+Hans Schuberth (April 5, 1897 in Schwabach – September 2, 1976 in Munich) was a German politician who from 1949 to 1953 was the first Federal Minister of Post and Telecommunications in Konrad Adenauer's first cabinet.

 Biography

 After graduation in 1914 Schuberth participated as a soldier in the First World War.
 After being seriously wounded, as a result of which he had to have a leg amputated, he was from 1915 to 1916 working as an intern at a machines factory in Germany in Dortmund.
 After he graduated in 1916 to study mechanical engineering at the Technical University Munich, which he finished in 1920 as a graduate engineer (mechanical engineering).
 During his studies he became a member of the Catholic Student Association KDSt.V.
 Rheno - Franconia in Munich CV.
 He then worked as an engineer at the German Werke AG in Dachau and Munich.
 From 1925 to 1926 he completed an additional study of electrical engineering, which he also graduated with a diploma.
 He then entered 1926 in the service of the Reichspost.
 In 1934 he was forcibly transferred to the Reich Central Post Office in Berlin and, since he refused to join the Nazi party, no longer promoted.
 He worked at the Reich postal Central Directorate from 1937 in Landshut, then from 1943 in Munich.

 After the Second World War, he was appointed in 1945 as Vice President of Oberpostdirektion Munich.
 In October 1945, he became president of the Postal Directorate Regensburg.
 In 1947, he was appointed President of the Munich Oberpostdirektion.